 Ok, I’ll admit – I’m a tad nosy when I see a formerly empty storefront showing signs of new activity.
-Little did I know, that when I walked into Frankel’s at 86 North Avenue in Garwood, I would be one of the very first customers to step inside their newest location (right next to his son’s local venue, Crossroads).
+Little did I know, that when I walked into Frankel’s in Garwood, NJ (located at 86 North Avenue), I would be one of the very first customers to step inside their newest location (right next to his son’s local venue, Crossroads).
 I was immediately greeted by the friendly owner who was trying to catch his dog running around the store!
 The doors had just opened and he was in the process of stocking the shelves and displaying the immense collection of Carhartt clothes on the racks.

 He told me that in 1890 his grandfather, Adolph Frankel, first opened Frankel’s at 3924 3rd Avenue in what was then called Sunset Park (now called South Slope) in Brooklyn.
 The store was opened primarily for “Seamen’s Supplies” – work clothes, shoes, and other items necessary for this line of work.
 Marty’s father took over the business around 1934 and now Marty, who came into the business in 1968, has owned it for almost 50 years!

 Marty grew up in this neighborhood and even went to school right across the street from the store!
 The neighborhood was everything to him.
 Even after moving to Westfield, NJ over 40 years ago with his lovely wife and children, he continued to make the lengthy drive back and forth each day.
 Over the years, Frankel’s presence in Brooklyn became a stronghold in the city.
 It was THE place to go when building/working in the New York Tri-state area and needing to be outfitted.